-- Accounts that have a repayment agreement will not be forwarded to collections as long as payments are received monthly. - NSF checks are forwarded to collections if not paid within 30 days. - At any time, if a billing statement is returned to STI without a forwarding address and no additional address is on file, STI will forward your past due balance to collections at the earlier of 60 days past due or the receipt of your returned statement from the post office.
-STI's collection agency researches address changes and will remind students of their past due financial obligation.
+- Accounts that have a repayment agreement will not be forwarded to collections as long as payments are received monthly. - NSF checks are forwarded to collections if not paid within 30 days. - At any time, if a billing statement is returned to STI without a forwarding address and no additional address is on file, STI will forward the student's past due balance to collections at the earlier of 60 days past due or the receipt of the student's returned statement from the post office.

 It is the student's responsibility to notify STI of a change in address.
-Student account balances owed are due on the posted due dates, even in the event that the student has not received a formal statement of charges due to a post office forwarding process.
+Student account balances owed are due on the posted due dates.
+Student accounts are available online via STInet.